 Although many mandatory reporters are genuinely concerned about the child’s welfare, such allegations may or may not be true, and children may be unfairly torn away from their parents.
 In the most extreme cases, DCPP may petition the court to have the children placed into foster care.
 Townsend, Tomaio & Newmark, L.L.C., is experienced at defending parents against abuse and neglect accusations in both litigated and non-litigated disputes.

 Are you being investigated by the DCPP for alleged abuse or neglect?
-Contact for a free initial consultation.
+Contact us for a free initial consultation.